tttmmmyyyy/fixlang/Documentation.md

 # Syntax

-## Module declaration
+## Module definition

-Each source file needs a module declaration at the first.
+Each source file needs a module definition at the first.

 ```
 module Main;